jayachandranj840/weather-project/README.md

 Replace API Key

-Open server.js in a text editor and locate the following line:
+8.Open server.js in a text editor and locate the following line:

 javascript:
 const apiKey = "YOUR_API_KEY"; // Replace with your actual OpenWeatherMap API key Replace "YOUR_API_KEY" with your actual API key from OpenWeatherMap.

-Usage
+9.Usage:
 To run the Weather App:

 Start the Server